shaniber/pathfinder_characters/Lighthouse Kid.md

 			Components: V, S, M
 			Target: 20-ft.-radius spread
 			Spell Resistance: Yes
-			Description: A fireball spell generates a searing explosion of flame that detonates with a low roar and deals 6d6 points of fire damage to every creature within the area.
+			Effect: A fireball spell generates a searing explosion of flame that detonates with a low roar and deals 6d6 points of fire damage to every creature within the area.